railsware/BloodMagic/README.md

 @property (nonatomic, strong, anything_you_want) AwesomeView *someAwesomeView;
 ```

-Fortunately, we're able to achieve these effects by means of BloodMagic' spells
+We can't implement these attributes without hacking on `clang`, but fortunately, we're able to achieve these effects by means of BloodMagic' spells

 _Note: At this time only `lazy` attribute is implemented, the rest attributes will come later_